CS-DS-125/125book/py4e_rst/15-database.rst

    for the person or (2) add the person to the ``People`` table and get the ``id`` value for the newly added row.

-3. Insert the row that captures the “follows” relationship.
+3. Insert the row that captures the "follows" relationship.

 We will cover each of these in turn.